boardshapes/boardshapes/serialization/serialization_spec.md

 #### Structure

 The value of the first byte of the chunk should be the number of colors in this color table.
-Proceeding that, each color in the table should be represented by a 32-bit RGBA color followed by the name of the color a null-terminated UTF-8 string.
+Following that, each color in the table should be represented by a 32-bit RGBA color followed by the name of the color a null-terminated UTF-8 string.

 Example Color Table chunk: